What Is A Tardigrade?

 Not to mention, they can fight off the need to eat for an astounding 30 years through this process!

-According to certain research, these wonderful creatures have a downside though.
+According to certain research, these wonderful creatures have a downside, though.
 They can turn to cannibalizing their fellow Tardigrades if they need to, but usually live on algae and moss.

 Over a period of 500 million years, these mini miracles have outlived five mass extinctions.

-I mean, what other creature capable of withstanding a gamma-ray burst?
+They’re definitely not the prettiest, largest, or fastest things in the world, but they are unbelievably interesting!
+I mean, what other creature is capable of withstanding a gamma-ray burst?

 About The Author